bebac/spotihifi/README.md

 SpotiHifi
 =========

-SpotiHifi is gui-less spotify client which is controlled by sending jsonrpc requests through a tcp connection.
+SpotiHifi is a gui-less spotify client which is controlled by sending jsonrpc requests through a tcp connection.
 On startup the spotihifi daemon imports tracks from all your playlists.
 A spotihifi client can then connect to the spotihifi daemon to get the full set of tracks and control playback.
 The